 Review the Install Windows 10 Enterprise x64 collection.
 Do not continue until you see the PC0003 machine in the collection.

 It may take a short while for the collection to refresh; you can view progress via the Colleval.log file.
 If you want to speed up the process, you can manually update membership on the Install Windows 10 Enterprise x64 collection by right-clicking the collection and selecting Update Membership.

-Using the Configuration Manager console, in the Software Library workspace, select Task Sequences, right-click Windows 10 Enterprise x64 RTM, and then select Deploy.
+Using the Configuration Manager console, in the Software Library workspace, expand Operating Systems, select Task Sequences, right-click Windows 10 Enterprise x64 RTM, and then click Deploy.
 Use the following settings:

 - Collection: Install Windows 10 Enterprise x64